 Liza Sylvestre is an American visual artist born and raised in Minneapolis, Minnesota.
 She is known for detailed abstract mixed media paintings and drawings.
 Her current work explores new media such as installation and video art.
 Much of her work revolves around our sensory perceptions and misconceptions of the world.
 Her incubator project engaged her own deafness as a condition that is sensory as much as it is cultural and political.

-Working with professors Gordon Legge and Peggy Nelson of the Center for Applied and Translational Sensory Science at the University, Sylvestre seeks to find deep connections between the artistic and the scientific approaches to the sensory research and education.
+Working with professors Gordon Legge and Peggy Nelson of the Center for Applied and Translational Sensory Science at the University of Minnesota, Sylvestre sought deep connections between the artistic and the scientific approaches to sensory research and education.

 Through my latest multidisciplinary work I explore the ways in which our senses alter our experience and perception of the world.
 I’m interested in how we use the intersection of our senses to communicate, and I approach this as an individual who is medically, although not culturally, deaf.
 My long, slow progression into deafness started when I was six years old and culminated in 2003, when I decided to undergo a cochlear implant surgery, which carved away some of my skull bone and muscle and placed a bionic computer-ear into the smallest crevices beyond my eardrum.
 I find that my definitions of “language” and “communication” are continuously shifting and are directly tied to my own ability to navigate these concepts with my disability.